 Uber’s initial push notification to Allison pushed all the right buttons.
 Extremely relevant, personalised and timely.
 However, the next day Allison received a push with exposed coding which comes across as completely sloppy and is likely to damage the user experience and hurt the brand's reputation.
 Such mistakes can be avoided with the use of a push platform that is marketing team friendly and does all the heavy lifting for you.

-LinkedIn has over 610 million members.
+LinkedIn has over 722 million professionals on its network.
 Despite this, they have never really paid much attention to their app.
 I’m sure most LinkedIn members can agree that most of the focus goes into the desktop experience.
 This lack of attention shows in their push notification efforts also.
 Push notifications should add value and give users an incentive to swipe it.

 This message is so dull and vague it simply defines what their company does.
 It would be much more useful for users if more relevant, targeted messages such as when someone in their network has a new job, posts an article or endorses them for a skill was pushed out in the message.

 Now, this example brought back some memories.
 Back in the day, as a 9 year old girl, I was fully committed to looking after my pet Tamagotchi.
 In fact, I was so committed I didn’t mind the constant nagging from the little egg shaped device in my pocket.
 However, that was before the kids of today owned a smartphone and could download 50 games at once.
 Don’t get me wrong, it’s great that Tamagotchi have reinvented themselves in app form, but this amount of notifications with about 3 minutes in between is not OK.
-Ain’t nobody got time for that.
 What on earth could a digital pet want that often anyway?
-Even I don’t require that much attention! 🙄
+Even I don’t require that much attention!

 Considering the likely age group of this game’s users, these notifications are completely inappropriate and a one-way ticket to getting deleted forever.
 In the example above we can see the reaction of the mother of the 9 year old girl who played the game, and it’s exactly how you’d expect any parent to react to their child receiving such messages.
 It’s essential that app marketers know their target audience before dabbling with any sort of humour, never mind this kind of twisted stuff.

-Not only did CNN send out a push notification completely unworthy of breaking news, they sent it out at 5am in the morning.
-I don’t know about you but I personally wouldn’t appreciate this unimportant information waking me up at stupid o’clock in the morning.
+Not only did CNN send out a push notification completely unworthy of breaking news, they sent it out at 5:00 in the morning.
+I don’t know about you but I personally wouldn’t appreciate this unimportant information waking me up at stupid O’clock.
 To be fair, I probably would click on this news article if I came across it whilst using the app, (mainly because I’m nosey) but it’s definitely not push notification worthy.
-This is the sort of stuff that would result in user’s turning off their push notification alerts, or worse, deleting the app altogether.
+This is the sort of stuff that would result in users silencing their phones, opting out of your push notification alerts, or worse, deleting the app altogether.